howlowck/haosblog/content/post/serving-static-sites-with-azure-blob-cdn.md

 Then click the "Add" Button.
 It will take up to 4 hours for the setting to propagate to all the CDN nodes.

-After the setting is "Active", then you can access the site by going to your CDN Endpoint URL without pointing directly `index.html`!
+After the setting is "Active", then you can access the site by going to your CDN Endpoint URL without pointing directly to `index.html`!

+### Aside: Simpler Rules
+If you would like to simply resolve the top-level domain to its index.html, you don't have to use messy regex.

+You just have to create one URL Rewrite rule, and simply set the source pattern to `/` and the pattern to `/index.html`.
+(Thanks [@RichyLi](https://twitter.com/RichyLi) for pointing this out).

 ### 7. Purging your CDN
 you can use the `az` tool to purge your cdn.